 - Complete the instructional material from LinkedIn Learning relating to the level of certification exam you wish to take

-- Complete five different practice exams using GMetrix which meet the following criteria:
+- Complete five different practice exams (in testing mode) by noon the day before exam, using GMetrix which meets the following criteria:

 - Each qualifying practice exam has a minimum score of 800.